LLOYELYSIA/LLOYELYSIA/README.md

  ⠀Any names, any pronouns.

- ⠀No DNI list. ⠀ Anyone can interact, but don't try to become friends with me. ⠀ Just have fun *!*
+ ⠀No DNI list. ⠀ Anyone can interact. ⠀ Just have fun *!*

 ⠀